January Term

 This course will investigate issues of social ethics in a global context, with a special emphasis on India, its colonization by Europe, and its subsequent independence.
 Topics will include global justice, colonialism, non-violent and violent resistance, globalization, and critique of Western technology and science.
 India is the world’s largest, most heterogenous democracy--among a population of nearly 1.5 billion, there are 22 spoken languages scheduled by the national government, as well as six major religions represented alongside a robust secular political tradition.
 As a result, daily civic life in India evokes many dilemmas of social morality, such as resolving normative and religious difference, human impact on the environment, and what we owe to the poor and destitute.
 As a former European colony and vibrant post-colonial democracy, moreover, India’s modern political history accentuates marquee questions of global justice, such as anti-colonial resistance, self-determination, reparations, and international governance.
 This course will survey the philosophical implications of these issues while immersing students in the vibrant culture and complex society from which they emerge.

-Sicily: ENGL N210: Global Identities
+Florence: ENGL N210: Global Identities (3 credits)

-Loyola Core: Writing About Literature | Emily Capdeville
+Loyola Core: Writing About Literature | Emily Capdevilles

 Study abroad during J-Term.